All Episodes

 And it's also been a good week because I know what's coming.

-And it's what's coming is going to validate what we have spent a good two plus years reporting.
+And what's coming is going to validate what we have spent a good two plus years reporting.

-It's going to shock the conscience of the country.
+And here's the thing that I also know, it's going to shock the conscience of the country.

-It's what is going to be revealed on now a regular basis is going to make every American aware of those that were in that we entrust at the highest levels of the premier agencies that we provide the strongest tools of intelligence to literally to impact a presidential election and then to destroy a candidate.
+What is going to be revealed on now a regular basis is going to make every American aware of those that were in that we entrust at the highest levels of the premier agencies that we provide the strongest tools of intelligence to literally to impact a presidential election and then to destroy a candidate.

-And then later the guy that wasn't supposed to win, and they had an insurance policy to go after the transition team and then the presidency, and there were numerous avenues by which they went about spying and trying to undermine the will of the people.
+to win, and have they had an insurance policy to go after the transition team and then the presidency, and there were numerous avenues by which they went about spying and trying to undermine the will of the people.

 And I went over this yesterday.